Use this guide to add, authorize, and enable the Confluence Cloud connector so that RecordPoint can manage content effectively.

 - Review the requested permissions and click Accept.

-Step 5 – Enable the Confluence Cloud Connector in RecordPoint
+Step 3 – Configure the Connector

 - Change the connector Status to Enabled and click Save.